A Global Bayesian Analysis of Neutrino Mass Data: Results of our analysis

 Selected results for the discovery potential for $0\nu\beta\beta$, assuming light Majorana neutrinos as the source of a signal, are presented as a function of effective exposure $E \epsilon$ for four different background levels $({\rm BG}=0.1,1,10,100~{\rm events})$ for ${}^{76}$Ge and three for ${}^{136}$Xe $({\rm BG}=1,10,100)$\footnote{Discovery is defined as a Bayes factor of at least $100$ in favor of the presence of $0\nu\beta\beta$.
 The details of the statistical analysis are available in the supplementary material.} in \figref{fig:DiscoveryPotential}.
 The discovery potential can be used to judge the merits of individual experiments.
 In general, we see that a prior flat in $\sub{m}{lightest}$ gives a much larger probability for discovery than a prior flat in $\log(\sub{m}{lightest})$.
 The importance of keeping the background small is obvious from these plots.

 \paragraph{Mass ordering}

 As noted earlier, the oscillation data give a Bayes factor of 1.5 in favor of the normal mass ordering.
 We have evaluated the Bayes factor that results from including the data of cosmology and $0\nu\beta\beta$ into the analysis for the different cosmological data sets used as well as for our two choices of priors on $\sub{m}{lightest}$.
+All evidence integrals were computed using the Cuhre quadrature algorithm provided by the CUBA library \cite{HAHN200578}.
 The results are shown in Table~\ref{tab:BayesFactors}.
 As can be seen, the additional data and our choices of priors do not change the conclusions significantly.
+Also the choice of the cut-off scale at $10^{-7}$ eV is perfectly reasonable, as lowering it does not change the numerical results significantly anymore.